 Everyone experiences anxiety at one time or another.
 Feeling a bit of anxiety is very normal.
 Anxiety protects us and can help us cope with a worrying or perhaps dangerous situation.
 Anxiety is felt as a fear whose cause is difficult to pinpoint.
-This feeling is accompanied by physical symptoms and, at times, psychological symptoms as well.
+This feeling is accompanied by symptoms.

 It is natural to feel a certain level of anxiety in some circumstances, for instance, when experiencing a life-changing event such as a wedding or a divorce.
 It is also normal to be anxious on the eve of an exam, when going through a job interview or during a sporting event.
 Anxiety is therefore linked to specific events and subsides when life resumes its normal course.

 - It does not stop when a worrying situation returns to normal

 - It causes an important level of distress

 - It has no connection to a life event, and occurs with no reason

 - It prevents you from functioning and behaving normally at work, in society or in other areas of daily life

 Such anxiousness can thus be a sign of an anxiety disorder.